autowarefoundation/autoware/control/autoware_vehicle_cmd_gate/README.md

 ## Assumptions / Known limits

+### External Emergency Heartbeat

 The parameter `check_external_emergency_heartbeat` (true by default) enables an emergency stop request from external modules.
 This feature requires a `~/input/external_emergency_stop_heartbeat` topic for health monitoring of the external module, and the vehicle_cmd_gate module will not start without the topic.
 The `check_external_emergency_heartbeat` parameter must be false when the "external emergency stop" function is not used.

+### Commands on Mode changes

+Output commands' topics: `turn_indicators_cmd`, `hazard_light` and `gear_cmd` are selected based on `gate_mode`.
+However, to ensure the continuity of commands, these commands will not change until the topics of new input commands arrive, even if a mode change occurs.